pranayroy01/Scala/README.md

 [Coursera](https://www.coursera.org/).

 ## Assignments
-1. [Recursion](https://github.com/drolando/scala-coursera/tree/master/recfun): simple exercises on recursion: print Pascal's triangle and parenthesis balancing.
+1. [Recursion](https://github.com/pranayroy01/Scala/tree/master/recfun): simple exercises on recursion: print Pascal's triangle and parenthesis balancing.
-2. [Higher Order Functions](https://github.com/drolando/scala-coursera/tree/master/funsets): in this assignment, you will work with a functional representation of sets based on the mathematical notion of characteristic functions.
+2. [Higher Order Functions](https://github.com/pranayroy01/Scala/tree/master/funsets): in this assignment, you will work with a functional representation of sets based on the mathematical notion of characteristic functions.
 The goal is to gain practice with higher-order functions.
+3.[Data and Abstraction](https://github.com/pranayroy01/Scala/tree/master/objsets): in this assignment you will work with an object-oriented representations based on binary trees.